GitHubConstellation2022/codeql-workshop/README.md

 To make sure you can follow the workshop exercises we recommend a machine with

-recommended specs:
+* recommended specs:
   * 4 cores
   * 16GB RAM
   * solid state disk with at least 5GB of free disk space

-minimal specs:
+* minimal specs:
   * 2 cores
   * 8GB RAM
-* solid state disk with at least 5GB of free disk space
+  * at least 5GB of free disk space

 ## Instructions